 9% Credit 4% Credit

-Closing complexity High — layered soft debt sources common High — bond issuance adds participants and timing constraints
+Closing complexity High — competitive commitments and layered public or soft financing are common High — bond issuance adds parties, documents, approvals, and timing requirements

 The 9% Credit in Depth